Meet Finnick, our newest livestock guardian dog

 You read that right.
-He has Kangal imports into the U.S. in his lineage.
+He has Sivas imports into the U.S. in his lineage.
 And I had to go to Canada to get him.
 Such is the nature of the LGD world these days.
 But that’s a post for another day.

 Finnick was his litter name, and it’s derived from the English word that means “marshland farm.”
-His mother, a Kangal/Anatolian, is named Scota, after the Egyptian princess that became the figurehead of Scotland.
+His mother, Scota, is named after the Egyptian princess that became the figurehead of Scotland.
 She is a sweet but serious working dog, and a hardcore sheep guardian.
 Finn’s name evokes her name’s anchoring in the British Isles, as well as the wide open prairie and marshes of where he was born.

 I watched the litter all the way from birth, but it wasn’t until I visited the ranch that I selected Finnick.
 On the drive to and from Saskatoon, I passed snow geese congregating in fields and ducks swimming in lakes.
 Two moose ran across the road in front of me at one point.
 It’s a place that has its own set of challenges, and beauty as well.